+OLEG SVYATOSLAVICH

-OLEG SVYATOSLAVICH (fl. late 10th century).
-Brother of Prince Vladimir (St. Vladimir) of Kiev, Oleg was the second son of the warrior-prince Svyatoslav and was appointed by his father as ruler of the Drevlans (q.v.).
+(fl. late 10th century)

+Brother of Prince Vladimir (St. Vladimir) of Kiev.
+Oleg was the second son of the warrior-prince Svyatoslav and was appointed by his father as ruler of the Drevlans.
 His elder and younger brothers were entrusted with Kiev and Novgorod respectively; civil war between the brothers followed Svyatoslav's death, and Oleg was killed.

+Vernadsky, George V., Kievan Russia.
+1948.